Everyone knows where to find great golf in South Carolina, right? Just drive east until you run into the Atlantic Ocean.

 2565 Players Course Drive, Manning

-If Ninety Six is an unexpected place to find great golf, Manning is a close second.
+If Bell Town is an unexpected place to find great golf, Manning is a close second.
 First you have to find the town – take Exit 119 off Interstate 95 and follow S.C.
 261, then turn right onto S.C.
 260 and drive eight miles until you see signs for Wyboo Plantation.

 There, you’ll learn that in the Santee Cooper resort area, which has a dozen or so playing choices, Wyboo ranks as Clarendon County’s top course.
 Too, the 6,914-yard (par 72) course is a “signature design” by Tom Jackson, the Greenville-based architect who built the acclaimed Mount Vintage Plantation in North Augusta and The Cliffs at Glassy, near Greenville.